JAORMX/deet.blog/content/posts/day-15-let-s-et-social.md

 ### Helsinki - such a dog friendly city!

-We knew that Helsinki has quite many places to
+We knew that Helsinki is quite an open minded city when it comes to dogs.
+But it has been fantastic!
+People bring water to the dogs and most of the places they have own cups for the dogs.
+When you walk with the dog, people come to talk to you, smile when you walk by and start randomly to  they are super friendly and a